ENGIN TULAY

 Scuola Politecnica di Design, Milan, September 2010

-The workshop reflects on the evolution of automotive design since the invention of cars and the influence of production processes and new materials on the outer shape of cars.
-Chris Bangle draws attention to new and unexpected shapes that might be able to better interpret new social habits and gestures as a part of the new experimental concept.
+The workshop explores the evolution of automotive design since the invention of cars, emphasizing the impact of production processes and new materials on their external forms.
+Chris Bangle highlights the potential for new and unexpected shapes to better reflect evolving social habits and gestures as part of a new experimental concept.

-Symmetry and continuity in surfacing are still part of our car design legacy that Bangle challenges with revolutionary concepts such as discontinuity, irregular shapes, and surfaces.
-In this workshop, Bangle points out that there may be many advantages to be discovered by abandoning the ‘’surface continuity’’ paradigm in car design as well.
-According to Bangle’s vision, non-continuity is a way to get future car designers to think outside of the restrictions of the ‘’business-english’’ shape dogmas of today.
+Symmetry and continuity in surfacing remain key elements of traditional car design—a legacy that Bangle challenges with revolutionary ideas such as discontinuity, irregular shapes, and unconventional surfaces.
+In this workshop, Bangle suggests that abandoning the paradigm of "surface continuity" in car design could reveal significant advantages.
+His vision encourages future car designers to move beyond the constraints of the "business-English" shape dogmas that dominate today’s industry.

 CONTEXT

-The topography of the surface creates structural skin like a surface
+Utilizing topography to create a structural skin that behaves like a surface

-Reshaping what defines a car: form and structure work together
+Redefining what constitutes a car, where form and structure harmonize

-The surface communicates with the internal functions of different layers
+Enabling the surface to interact with the internal functions across different layers

 Click here to see the Chris Bangle's Brief in pdf format